 The vastness of the Bagan plain, an area of 40 square miles, with over 10,000 pagodas constructed over 250 years, is hard to visualize.
 And that’s not including the 3000 teak monasteries that once stood among the temples!
-If you are hiking in Asia and you’re on the ground in Bagan, you can see Pagodas and Temples everywhere but it’s important to get some height and distance so that you can see just how many ruined Temples remain.
+If you are on the ground in Bagan, you can see Pagodas and Temples everywhere but it’s important to get some height and distance so that you can see just how many ruined Temples remain.

 PIN IT FOR LATER

 From hot air balloons over Bagan, atop a Temple, on the River and from the Viewing Tower, you can get a panoramic view of the Bagan Temples as the sunrises or sets.

 The sun cuts through the mist of the morning and the dust of the evening, creating wild colored skies of red, orange, and purple.

 Truly one of the most magnificent sights in Asia, you’ve come to the right place to find the perfect spot for you to experience a Bagan sunrise or sunset.

 I may earn a small commission when you use the links on this site.
 See my disclosure policy for more.